All about Vodafone fibre broadband deals

 Can I get Vodafone fibre broadband in my area?

 Vodafone Broadband uses the Openreach network so most areas across the UK will have access to their fibre optic broadband.
 But not every home is able to get connected, so it makes sense to first check whether you are covered.
-Enter your postcode into our Vodafone fibre checker,
+Enter your postcode into our Vodafone fibre checker to instantly check fibre coverage in your area:

 For more information read our guide to fibre optic broadband availability.